m3db/m3/site/content/integrations/prometheus.md

 ## Using any Prometheus Remote Write capable storage

-M3Coordinator supports any backend that implements Prometheus Remote Write API.
+M3 Coordinator supports any backend that implements the Prometheus Remote Write API.

 Start by downloading the [config template](https://github.com/m3db/m3/blob/master/src/query/config/m3coordinator-prom-remote-template.yml).

-Update endpoints with your Prometheus Remote Write compatible storage setup.
+Update the endpoints with your Prometheus Remote Write compatible storage setup.

 ### Example - running multiple Prometheus receivers

-In this example we will be using Prometheus itself as a metrics storage.
+This example uses Prometheus as a metrics storage.
-We will setup 2 Prometheus instances:
+It sets up 2 Prometheus instances:
 - for unaggregated metrics with short 720h retention.
-This will allow us to have better query accuracy for recent data.
+This allows better query accuracy for recent data.
 - for aggregated metrics with longer 1440h retention and resolution.
-This will allow us to have longer history at the cost of query accuracy.
+This allows longer history at the cost of query accuracy.

-M3Coordinator will output metrics to these 2 instances using Prometheus Remote Writes API.
+M3 Coordinator outputs metrics to these 2 instances using the Prometheus Remote Writes API.

-Prometheus must be started with `--enable-feature=remote-write-receiver` to be able to accept writes using Prometheus Remote Write API.
+You must start Prometheus with the `--enable-feature=remote-write-receiver` argument to be able to accept writes using the Prometheus Remote Write API.

-Instruct M3Coordinator to use different backend type - `prom-remote`
+Instruct M3 Coordinator to use a different backend type - `prom-remote`
 ```yaml
 backend: prom-remote